PlainsightAI/legacy-docs/schemas.md

 9. In the **Data Type** drop-down, select "Integer"
 10. Click **Create Attribute**

 Add the final attribute named "humidity" in a similar manner.
-Your schema should look like the following
+Your schema should look like the following:

 **SCREENSHOT*